 Melissa Kelly: Sixth Grade Teacher, Science Teacher

 Melissa is a native of Montgomery County.
 She lived in Towson for 17 years and returned to the area in 2002.
-She has a Bachelor of Science in microbiology from Towson University and after graduation conducted research with a professor at Johns Hopkins University.
-While at home with her children, Melissa volunteered for five years in the art program at Immaculate Conception School.
+She has a Bachelor of Science in microbiology from Towson University and after graduation conducted research at Johns Hopkins University.
 Before joining the SRS staff in 2009, she taught biology at Towson Catholic High School.
-Melissa has six children, including St. Raphael School alumni Tess (SRS '16) and Conor (SRS '18).
+Melissa and her husband, Jim, have six children, including St. Raphael School alumni Tess (SRS '16) and Conor (SRS '18).

 Cecilia Kent: 4's Teacher, After-Care Provider

 Ana “Cecilia” was born and raised in Lima, Peru.
 She earned a bachelor’s degree in social communications at the Sacred Heart University in Lima and began her career working with the American Chamber of Commerce in Lima.
 Work brought her to San Francisco and ultimately to Washington, D.C., in 2001.
 She has been a member of St. Raphael Parish since moving to the area.
 Cecelia joined the St. Raphael Nursery School staff in 2009 and also works in the After-Care Program for SRS and SRNS.
 Her daughters Cristina and Sarah attend SRS, and her oldest, Natalie, is an alumna (SRS '17).
 Cecilia and her husband, John, reside in Rockville with their children.